mikeos-tech/dictionary-sync/README.md

 ---

-10. The␣program␣can be run␣manually␣from␣the␣command␣line␣and␣if␣you␣do␣this␣you␣will␣need␣to␣keep␣a␣shell/terminalell␣running.␣Run␣it␣in␣the␣background␣is␣refered␣to␣as␣running␣it␣as␣a␣service.
-The program can be run from within a *Linux* terminal/shell and if you do that it will just continue to run, showing limited messages in the terminal when it does something.
+10. It is possible to run the command within a *Linux* shell/terminal on each of the machines, only when you want to keep the files synchronised, but to do this you would need to remember to do it and would have a terminal open that wouldn't be usable just showing occasional messages when it did something.

-the command line, ate the unit file for the program to be run in the background as a service
+Running it as a service, is the term that is used to describe running it automatically in the background, so you need not be aware it is running.

+To run it as a service you need to create a unit file, in a specific folder and include some details that tell the computer where to find the file and give it instructions on running it.

+To create the unit file:

      sudo nano /etc/systemd/system/dic_sync.service